DogeTheBeast/College_notes/CHEM 154/Unit 6/Real Gas.md

 # Real Gas

 The real gas model assumes molecules do not interact.
-In the real gas model
+In the real gas model, molecules do have interactions.

 ---
-Read
+Read also -